Security-Onion-Solutions/securityonion-docs/getting-started.rst

 **Which ISO image should I download?**

-You can download our Security Onion ISO image or a standard 64-bit CentOS 7, Ubuntu 18.04, or Ubuntu 20.04 ISO image.
+You can download our Security Onion ISO image or a standard 64-bit Rocky Linux 9 or Ubuntu 22.04 ISO image.
 We recommend our Security Onion ISO image for most use cases, but you should review the :ref:`partitioning`, :ref:`release-notes`, and :ref:`download` sections for more information.

 **If I just want to try Security Onion in a virtual machine, how do I create a virtual machine?**